 - Overall rating 5+: Potentially life-threatening cold!
 Keep outdoor activities to a minimum.
 If possible, limit it to a few minutes.

 How do you read the table A practical example:

-Your dachshund does not belong to the Nordic dog breeds.
+Your dachshund does not belong to the Nordic dog breed.
 Since you’ve lived in the Swiss Alps for years, he’s used to the cold (-1).
-Unfortunately, you don’t have your protective clothing with you on a spontaneous excursion, and you’ll find snow mud on the campsite (+2).
+Unfortunately, you don’t have your protective clothing with you on a spontaneous excursion, and you’ll find snow and mud on the campsite (+2).
 With the influencing factors (+ 2-1) you modify the table by +1.

 There are 4 degrees Celsius on site, the snow is slowly thawing.
 Since your dachshund does not belong to the large dog species, read the value 3 from the table.
 Modified by +1 results in an already critical value of 4.

 Overall, you should exercise caution with a total value of 4.
 It could be dangerous if you stay outdoors for too long!